ahmed-bhs/ezpublish-kernel/Readme.md

 ### Getting a Full Install (*Full Stack*)

-Reflecting what is described above there are several options to get a full install of this Kernel, see:
+Reflecting what is described above there are several options to get a full install of this Kernel:

 - [eZ Platform](https://github.com/ezsystems/ezplatform): For a clean install of eZ Platform, a modern Symfony CMS.
 - [eZ Platform demo](https://github.com/ezsystems/ezplatform-demo): A demo website of eZ Platform, as an example for how to get started.
-- [eZ Platform Enterprise Edition](https://github.com/ezsystems/ezplatform-ee) A commercial distribution of eZ Platform that provides additional features and services aimed at editors, editorial teams, and larger organizations.
+- [eZ Platform Enterprise Edition](https://github.com/ezsystems/ezplatform-ee): A commercial distribution of eZ Platform that provides additional features and services aimed at editors, editorial teams, and larger organizations.

 ## Overview of the Kernel